cucumber/docs/content/guides/10-minute-tutorial.md

   Scenario: Sunday is not Friday       # features/is_it_friday_yet.feature:4
     Given today is Sunday              # features/is_it_friday_yet.feature:5
-    When I ask whether is's Friday yet # features/is_it_friday_yet.feature:6 Then I should be told "Nope"       # features/is_it_friday_yet.feature:7
+    When I ask whether it's Friday yet # features/is_it_friday_yet.feature:6 Then I should be told "Nope"       # features/is_it_friday_yet.feature:7

 1 scenario (1 undefined)